greenelab/manubot-gpt-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-In this work, we investigate how models with advanced natural language processing capabilities can be used to reduce the time-consuming process of writing and revising scholarly manuscripts.
+In this work, we investigate the use of advanced natural language processing models to reduce the time-consuming process of writing and revising scholarly manuscripts.
-To this end, we integrate large language models into the Manubot publishing ecosystem to suggest revisions for scholarly text.
+For this purpose, we integrate large language models into the Manubot publishing ecosystem to suggest revisions for scholarly texts.
-Our AI-based revision workflow uses a prompt generator that integrates metadata from the manuscript into prompt templates to generate section-specific instructions for the language model.
+Our AI-based revision workflow employs a prompt generator that incorporates manuscript metadata into templates, generating section-specific instructions for the language model.
-Then, the model generates a revised version of each paragraph that the human author can review.
+The model then generates revised versions of each paragraph for human authors to review.
-We tested our AI-based revision workflow in three case studies of existing manuscripts, including the present one.
+We evaluated this methodology through three case studies of existing manuscripts, including the revision of this manuscript.
-Our results suggest that these models can capture the concepts in the scholarly text and produce high-quality revisions that improve clarity.
+Our results indicate that these models, despite some limitations, can grasp complex academic concepts and enhance text quality.
-All changes to the manuscript are tracked using a version control system, providing transparency into the human or machine origin of text.
+All changes to the manuscript are tracked using a version control system, ensuring transparency in distinguishing between human- and machine-generated text.
-Given the amount of time that researchers put into crafting prose, incorporating large language models into the scholarly writing process can significantly improve the type of knowledge work performed by academics.
+Given the significant time researchers invest in crafting prose, incorporating large language models into the scholarly writing process can significantly improve the type of knowledge work performed by academics.
-It can also help scholars to focus on the most important aspects of their work, such as the novelty of their ideas, and automate the most tedious parts such as adhering to a certain writing style.
+Our approach also enables scholars to concentrate on critical aspects of their work, like the novelty of their ideas, while automating tedious tasks such as adhering to specific writing styles.
-Although the use of AI-assisted tools for scientific authoring is controversial, our work focuses on revising text written by humans and provides transparency into the origin of text by tracking changes, which can alleviate concerns about the use of AI in scientific authoring.
+Although the use of AI-assisted tools in scientific authoring is controversial, our approach, which focuses on revising human-written text and provides change-tracking transparency, can mitigate concerns regarding AI's role in scientific writing.

 ## Introduction

-Manuscripts have been around for thousands of years, but scientific journals have only been around for about 350 years [@isbn:0810808447].
+The tradition of scholarly writing dates back thousands of years, evolving significantly with the advent of scientific journals approximately 350 years ago [@isbn:0810808447].
 External peer review, which is used by many journals, is even more recent, having been around for less than 100 years [@doi:10/d26d8b].
 Most manuscripts are written by humans or teams of humans working together to describe new advances, summarize existing literature, or argue for changes in the status quo.
 However, scholarly writing is a time-consuming process where results of a study are presented using a specific style and format.
 Academics can sometimes be long-winded in getting to key points, making writing more impenetrable to their audience [@doi:10.1038/d41586-018-02404-4].

 Recent advances in computing capabilities and the widespread availability of text, images, and other data on the internet have laid the foundation for artificial intelligence (AI) models with billions of parameters.
-Large language models, in particular, are opening the floodgates to new technologies with the capability to transform how society operates [@arxiv:2102.02503].
+Large language models (LLMs), in particular, are opening the floodgates to new technologies with the capability to transform how society operates [@arxiv:2102.02503].
 OpenAI's models, for instance, have been trained on vast amounts of data and can generate human-like text [@arxiv:2005.14165].
 These models are based on the transformer architecture which uses self-attention mechanisms to model the complexities of language.
-The most well-known of these models is the Generative Pre-trained Transformer 3 (GPT-3), which have been shown to be highly effective for a range of language tasks such as generating text, completing code, and answering questions [@arxiv:2005.14165].
+The most well-known of these models is the Generative Pre-trained Transformer (GPT-3 and, more recently, GPT-4), which have been shown to be highly effective for a range of language tasks such as generating text, completing code, and answering questions [@arxiv:2005.14165].
-Scientists are already using these tools to improve scientific writing [@doi:10.1038/d41586-022-03479-w].
+In the realm of medical informatics, scientists are beginning to explore the utility of these tools in optimizing clinical decision support [@doi:10.1093/jamia/ocad072] or assessing its potential to reduce health disparities [@doi:10.1093/jamia/ocad245], while also raising concerns about their impact in medical education [@doi:10.1093/jamia/ocad104] and the importance of keeping the human aspect central in AI development and application [@doi:10.1093/jamia/ocad091].
+These tools have been also used in enhancing scientific communication [@doi:10.1038/d41586-022-03479-w].
 This technology has the potential to revolutionize how scientists write and revise scholarly manuscripts, saving time and effort and enabling researchers to focus on more high-level tasks such as data analysis and interpretation.

-We present a novel AI-assisted revision tool that envisions a future where authors collaborate with large language models in the writing of their manuscripts.
+However, the use of LLMs in research has sparked controversy, primarily due to their propensity to generate plausible yet factually incorrect or misleading information.

+In this work, we present a human-centric approach for the use of AI in manuscript writing where scholarly text, initially created by humans, is revised through edit suggestions from LLMs, and then ultimately reviewed and approved by humans.
+This approach mitigates the risk of generating misleading information while still providing the benefits of AI-assisted writing.
-This workflow builds on the Manubot infrastructure for scholarly publishing [@doi:10.1371/journal.pcbi.1007128], a platform designed to enable both individual and large-scale collaborative projects [@doi:10.1098/rsif.2017.0387; @pmid:34545336].
+We developed an AI-assisted revision tool that implements this approach and builds on the Manubot infrastructure for scholarly publishing [@doi:10.1371/journal.pcbi.1007128], a platform designed to enable both individual and large-scale collaborative projects [@doi:10.1098/rsif.2017.0387; @pmid:34545336].
-Our workflow involves parsing the manuscript, utilizing a large language model with section-specific prompts for revision, and then generating a set of suggested changes to be integrated into the main document.
+Our tool, named the Manubot AI Editor, parses the manuscript, utilizes an LLM with section-specific prompts for revision, and then generates a set of suggested changes to be integrated into the main document.
 These changes are presented to the user through the GitHub interface for review.
+During prompt engineering, we developed unit tests to ensure that a minimum set of quality measures are met by the AI revisions.
-To evaluate our workflow, we conducted a case study with three Manubot-authored manuscripts that included sections of varying complexity.
+For end-to-end evaluation, we manually reviewed the AI revisions on three Manubot-authored manuscripts that included sections of varying complexity.
 Our findings indicate that, in most cases, the models were able to maintain the original meaning of text, improve the writing style, and even interpret mathematical expressions.
-Our AI-assisted writing workflow can be incorporated into any Manubot manuscript, and we anticipate it will help authors more effectively communicate their work.
+Officially part of the Manubot platform, our Manubot AI Editor can be readily incorporated into Manubot-based manuscripts, and we anticipate it will help authors more effectively communicate their work.

 ## Implementing AI-based revision into the Manubot publishing ecosystem

+We propose a human-centric approach for the use of AI in manuscript writing, which consists of the following steps:
+1) human authors write the manuscript content;
+2) an LLM revises the manuscript, generating a set of suggested changes;
+3) human authors review the suggested changes, and the approved edits are then integrated into the manuscript.
+By focusing on human review, this approach attempts to mitigate the risk of generating incorrect or misleading information.
+To implement this human-centric approach, we developed a tool called the Manubot AI Editor, which is part of the Manubot infrastructure for scholarly publishing [@doi:10.1371/journal.pcbi.1007128].

-### Overview
+### Overview of the Manubot AI Editor

 ![
 **AI-based revision applied on a Manubot-based manuscript.**